It might be something, that on the surface seems to be an excellent idea, but deeper down, has no practical usage.

 A product is only unique when it solves a burning problem for your users and the users consider the product unique.
 Calling a product unique only based on its application, when its practical use is debatable, is what many founders tend to do.

-For example, let’s say an entrepreneur comes up with a platform that is the combination of WhatsApp and email.
+For example, let’s say an entrepreneur comes up with a platform that is a combination of WhatsApp and email.
 He/she might think it’s a unique idea that reduces the hassle of changing apps for sending text messages and emails.

 However, the truth might be that users actually prefer having separate apps for the two functions.

 Moral of the story: It’s not unique unless the user thinks so!
 What’s unique for the founder may not be unique for the user.
 To be unique, the product needs to solve a problem for the user in a significantly better way.
-So – know your user!.
+So – know your user!

 How to know what people want?

-Steve Jobs knew what people want.
+Steve Jobs knew what people wanted.

 But there are only a handful who are like Steve Jobs.
 For the rest of us, there are other disciplined ways of understanding the customer.